 Internal audit risk radar

-Our risk focus radar combines our view of key priorities with an extract from the UK Regulatory Initiatives Grid (where key milestone or formal engagement is planned), representing the risks and key priorities for 2022 raised by the FCA (Financial Conduct Authority), PRA (Prudential Regulation Authority) and leading UK regulatory bodies.
+Our risk focus radar combines our view of key priorities with an extract from the UK Regulatory Initiatives Grid (where key milestone or formal engagement is planned), representing the risks and key priorities raised by the FCA (Financial Conduct Authority), PRA (Prudential Regulation Authority) and leading UK regulatory bodies.

 We identify the risk priorities at a single glance for the four key sectors segmented by time and risk dimensions to help develop audit-planning and forecast upcoming requirements.